 My integrative body-mind-social approach enables me to work with you regardless of what difficulty you are experiencing.
-If you’re suffering from chronic issues and or physical symptoms and can’t find a solution or relief, chances are there are an underlying unresolved aspects.
+If you’re experiencing chronic symptoms and can’t find relief, chances are there are an underlying unresolved aspects.
 I work together with you to reveal triggers and work with pain so you can release energy and stuck tension in the body to allow your body to heal.
 As Dr. Gabor Maté says, “The physiology of one individual cannot be separated from the psychological and social environment.”

 Workshops & Support Groups:

 Working in groups can be a powerful way to access change within you.
 It can often bring new perspectives to help you see your situation a new light.
-Clarity brings new solutions.
-Sharing and listening to others helps to ease a sense of isolation as you build a connection with other members.
-Same as individual sessions, groups and workshops are confidential.
-Consider attending the 6 Week Support Group or consider getting together a group in your workplace or community, for people experiencing similar issues.
+Sharing and listening to others can also help to know you’re not alone in your struggles.
+All groups and workshops are completely confidential.
+Consider attending the 6 Week Well-being programmme or the drop-in online EFT Tapping Groups.
+You could also get together a group in your workplace or community.
 A cost effective way of accessing support.

-I hold a Masters in Counselling (Australia), am an Accredited Certified Advanced EFT Practitioner with EFT International, a META-Health Master Practitioner with MHI, and a registered yoga teacher (RYT®) with Yoga Alliance.
+I hold a Masters in Counselling (Australia), am an Accredited Certified EFT Practitioner and Trainer (NQT) with EFT International, a META-Health Master Practitioner with MHI, and a registered yoga teacher (RYT®) with Yoga Alliance.